moves-rwth/stormpy/doc/source/index.rst

 ===================================

-Stormpy is a set of python bindings for the probabilistic model checker `storm <https://moves-rwth.github.io/storm/>`_.
+Stormpy is a set of python bindings for the probabilistic model checker `Storm <http://www.stormchecker.org/>`_.

 .. toctree::